Deluze/deluze/README.md

 I'm a Software Engineer who is passionate about both front & back-end technologies, while staying focused on writing performant and readable code 💪

-The languages that I'm most comfortable with are:
+The languages that I'm the most comfortable with are:
   - C++
   - JavaScript & TypeScript
   - PHP